Budget-Friendly Auto Insurance for Young Drivers

 Do young drivers really need comp & collision?

-Which insurers score best for new drivers?
+Which insurers are best for new drivers?